 🕒 Various opening hours.

-So, there you have it, some of the very best things to do with kids in London this Easter holidays.
+So, there you have it, some of the very best things to do with kids in London.
 Get out there and discover these family-friendly activities in the city and create lasting memories with your little ones!